Frequently Asked Questions on Public Service Loan Forgiveness

 What is Teacher Loan Forgiveness?
 Is it the same as Public Service Loan Forgiveness?

 Teacher Loan Forgiveness (TLF) is a separate federal program from PSLF.
-If you teach full-time for five complete and consecutive academic years at a low-income school or high-needs subject area, the program provides forgiveness up to $17,500 for Federal Direct Loans.
+If you serve as a full-time classroom teacher for five complete and consecutive academic years at a low-income school, the program provides forgiveness of either $5,000 or $17,500 for Federal Direct or Stafford Loans, depending on the subject area you teach.

 I already received Teacher Loan Forgiveness.
 Can I still qualify for Public Service Loan Forgiveness?